HD 89744

 HD 89744 is a star in the northern circumpolar constellation of Ursa Major, positioned about 0.4° due south of the bright star Tania Australis (μ UMa).
 This object has a yellow-white hue and is dimly visible to the naked eye with an apparent visual magnitude of 5.73.
-The distance to this star has been measured using the patallax method, which locates it 126 light years from the Sun.
+The distance to this star has been measured using the parallax method, which locates it 126 light years from the Sun.
 It is drifting closer with a radial velocity of −4.4 km/s.
 There are two known exoplanets orbiting this star.

 At various times the star HD 89744 has been assigned a stellar classification of F7V, F7IV-V, and F8IV, suggesting it is an F-type main-sequence star that is evolving onto the subgiant branch.
 It is ~8.4 billion years old with an inactive chromosphere and is spinning with a projected rotational velocity of 9.3 km/s.
 The star is 2.16 times the size of the Sun with 1.4 times the Sun's radius.
 It is a high metallicity star, showing a greater abundance of heavier elements than in the Sun.
 The star is radiating 6.4 times the luminosity of the Sun from its photosphere at an effective temperature of 6,381 K.

+This star was identified as a member of the AB Doradus moving group by J. López-Santiago and collaborators in 2006.
+It was later shown that its evolutionary state is incompatible with membership.

 In 2001, a faint co-moving companion was identified at an angular separation of 63.1 arcsecond from the primary.
 This is equivalent to a linear projected separation of 2456 AU.
 The companion, designated component B, is an L-class (~L0.5) brown dwarf with a mass of ~0.076 solar mass.